MicrosoftDocs/fabric-docs/docs/data-factory/image-to-pipeline-with-ai.md

 ms.date: 08/29/2024
 ---

-# Use Azure Open AI to turn whiteboard sketches into data pipelines
+# Use Azure OpenAI to turn whiteboard sketches into data pipelines

 Data factory in Microsoft Fabric provides cloud-scale data movement and data transformation services that allow you to solve the most complex data factory and ETL scenarios and empowers you with a modern data integration experience to ingest, prepare, and transform data from a rich set of data sources.
 Within Data Factory, you can create data pipelines to use out-of-the-box rich data orchestration capabilities to compose flexible data workflows that meet your enterprise needs.